thefzn/autochecker/README.md

 **IMPORTANT!!!!!**

-`chromedriver` version should match your Chrome version, run `npm i chromedriver@80.0.1` or whatever version you have.
+`chromedriver` version should match your Chrome version, the version will autoupdate every time you run the start script.
+Please ensure you have the latest Chrome version installed.

 **Create your .env file.**